binhanle/eem202a-project/method_explore.md

 "Name for Strategy 1 colab notebook"

 ### SyncNet-Inspired Approach

-The third attemtped strategy was based on the SyncNet paper.
-They were able to accomplish audio-video synchronization for a window size of only 5 frames.
+The third attemtped strategy was based on the SyncNet paper [7].
+The authors were able to accomplish audio-video synchronization at an accuracy of 81% with a window size of only 5 frames.
+SyncNet consists of two similar DNNs that output size-256 vectors.
+The inputs are a five-frame window and the MFCC features of the corresponding audio segment.
+The L2 distance between the output vectors determines whether an audio and video pair is synchronized.
+SyncNet is trained on genuine (in-sync) and false (out-of-sync) pairs.
+To find the audio-video offset of a particular video, one must extract audio and video pairs from the video, feed them to SyncNet, average the L2 distances over a set time, and repeat by manually sliding the audio and/or the video stream.
+The offset that returns the least average L2 distance is most likely the correct one.

 <p align="center">
 	<img src="https://github.com/binhanle/eem202a-project/blob/master/Images/strat3.png"/>